Puss in Boots (Shrek): Puss in Boots

 The film Puss in Boots is a spin-off from, and prequel to, the Shrek films.
-After he was abandoned when he was little, Puss finds shelter at an orphanage in the town of San Ricardo and is adopted by Imelda, the caretaker of the orphanage.
+After he was abandoned when he was little, Puss finds shelter at an orphanage in the Spanish town of San Ricardo and is adopted by Imelda, the caretaker of the orphanage.
 He becomes friends with Humpty Alexander Dumpty, another resident of the orphanage who gives him the name "Puss" and with whom he decides to find the magic beans that would bring them to the Golden Goose (which lays golden eggs).
 Puss performs a heroic act, for which he receives acclaim and his boots.
 His bond with Humpty begins to fray, and Humpty compels Puss to (unknowingly) rob a bank with him.
 Puss leaves San Ricardo; years later, he learns who owns the magic beans and plans to steal them.
 He meets a cat who also wants to steal them: Kitty Softpaws, Humpty's partner.
 Humpty asks Puss to join them in their search for the beans, and Puss eventually accepts.
 They find the beans, plant them, and a beanstalk brings them to a castle in the sky.
 They find the Golden Goose and return with it to the ground.
 Puss returns to San Ricardo, where he realizes that Humpty has been plotting against him.
 Puss is arrested, and he learns that the Golden Goose's mother will come and try to retrieve it.
 With Kitty's help, Puss escapes, goes to Humpty, and they reconcile.
 Humpty sacrifices himself to allow Puss to save the Golden Goose and return it to its mother (preventing the town's destruction), and Puss and Kitty escape the town guards.

 Puss in Boots: The Last Wish

-Having burned through eight of his nine lives, Puss must set out on a journey to find the mythical Last Wish and restore his lost lives.
+Puss is once again the title character and protagonist in Puss in Boots: The Last Wish, a sequel to the 2011 film Puss in Boots; in the sequel, having used eight of his nine lives, Puss begins a journey to find the fabled Wishing Star and use it to restore his lost lives.
+As he started crying at his own funeral, it is revealed that he wears eyeliner.

+The Adventures of Puss in Boots

+Puss is the protagonist of the Netflix series The Adventures of Puss in Boots, protecting the Spanish town of San Lorenzo from intruders after accidentally breaking the spell that was meant to defend it; he is also present in Puss in Book: Trapped in an Epic Tale (2017), a television special included in the series.